lnmiller22/MillerProfile/finalprojectp3.md

 Notably, my key audience members (educators and education policy makers) never changed between the three sections of this assignment.
 Rather, I found that I needed to make a conscious effort to create storytelling narrow enough in the early stages (see: accessing one's own state or grade level data) to draw readers in, and broad enough in the call to action to ensure education sector readers understand that the starting ideological change is something with which they may all easily participate.

+A more comprehensive list of all changes I made between Part II and Part III is included below:

 * Resized all Tableau visualizations to make them fit more reasonably within the margins of the Shorthand page.
 Further, as requested, I increased the size of several of the visualizations' titles, increased white space, and reduced font size slightly on the included sources for the visualizations. _(After looking at the story on several of my peers' screens, however, I realized that Tableau and Shorthand will not present the same on every device, so I did the best I could on this front with the information I had.
 Once again, however, none of my interviewees--even when prompted-- in Part II were bothered by the spacing of these visuals, so I am not substantially concerned with the sizing that I cannot get completely perfect.)_
 * Introduced more white space and spacers to make the story feel less cluttered.
 * Developed call-out, color-coordinated text elements to make strong concluding statements included within the sections stand out.
 Colors cordinate with the overall scheme, but their size and contrast to white on black text make them pop.